 - Increase and Manage product quality and cost

 Above is a brief list of supports a PLM can provide a corporation.
 As a result, it also aided in reducing overall manufacturing costs.
-Consequently, the demand was minimised when the short window of profits came as the manufacturers had already cut down on substantial amount of costs.
+Consequently, the demand was minimized when the short window of profits came as the manufacturers had already cut down on a substantial amount of costs.